patrickromeromccafferty/wetgrain/notes6.md

 <br>

 **'catch', Christie Williamson** <br><br>
 I love the music of this sonnet, its lower case vulnerability and measured thoughtfulness.
 I immediately wanted to hear it aloud.
-Dedicated to the po- et’s mother, it evokes a domestic space at once solid and precarious, makeshift and sure.
+Dedicated to the poet’s mother, it evokes a domestic space at once solid and precarious, makeshift and sure.
 The details are made extraordinary by the poet’s noticing and care in sound.
 As the title suggests, the poem captures a memory so beautifully, and holds it out to us now, preserved for the future: ‘a clean page tae scrieve a pure life on’.<br><br>
 *Heidi Williamson*
 <br>
 <br>
 <br>

 **'Inchkeith Hypothesis', Samuel Tongue** <br><br>
 Dense and teeming.
 To be alive is to writhe – for language, perhaps it is to rhyme.
 In Tongue’s poem, the rhymes ring together as one continual hum...
 The roar of the ocean, its many waves breaking in one unified thrum.
-A hymn that’s beauti- ful because it’s endless, startless, circular...
+A hymn that’s beautiful because it’s endless, startless, circular...
 Like the ‘hum inside rock and turf’, Tongue’s words nestle inside one another.
 The sentences are jostled, their parts clack together like bright wet pebbles...
 How the ‘slubbery bubble’ sets the stage for the ‘lugworm’, the ‘tongue’s guddle’, a ‘giggle’, something giddy, muddy, glowing, slow.
 The tides roll out, then the tides return.<br><br>
 *Dan Power*
 <br>
 <br>